 The Zion Gate is located on the south-west western side of the old city .
-It is one of the gates that lead to the Jewish quarter.
+It is one of the gates that lead to the Jewish and Armenian quarters.

 The aerial map shows the 8 gates of Jerusalem, with the Zion gate on the bottom (south side), facing Mount Zion.
 These are the gates, listed clockwise starting from the west corner: